himedlooff/DragonSlayers-I/index.md

 2. Donate 200 to remain elder
 3. Must maintain 1:3 donated/received ratio or better to remain elder

-- Leader: L.A.S.E.R
+- Leader: L.A.S.E.R, UnchartedWater
-- Co-leaders: (Selected elders from the main clain: Uncharted2000, Eagles, Himedlooff, AMMJRNguyen,...)
+- Co-leaders: (Selected elders from other clans will also serve as rotational leaders.)

 # Current Events